USF-MAGICS/usf-magics.github.io/publications/index.md

 The following material is provided to promote timely dissemination of scholarly work.
 Contact the individual copyright holders for information regarding distribution or licensing.

+## 2023

+* Rashmi Nagpal, Faaz Arshad, David Guy Brizan. *Conversational Styles: A Survey of Features and Distributions on the Switchboard Corpus* Proceedings of the AACL, 2023.

 ## 2022

 * Daniel J. Barajas, Xornam S. Apedoe, David Guy Brizan, Alark P. Joshi and Sophie J. Engle. *Lessons Learned from Quantitatively Exploring Visualization Rubric Utilization for Peer Feedback*.
-IEEE Computer Graphics and Applications (to appeaer).
+IEEE Computer Graphics and Applications (to appear).
+* Alark P. Joshi, Sophie J. Engle, Matthew Malensek, Chris Brooks, Xornam S. Apedoe and Star Moore. *Acknowledging Inequities in Tech through a Community-Engaged Learning course*.
+Proceedings of the 54th ACM Technical Symposium on Computer Science Education.

 ## 2021